inkwell-ar/sdk/README.md

 - **Actual data**: When possible, you get the parsed result from the process
 - **Graceful degradation**: If result retrieval fails, you still get confirmation

+### Parsing Logic

+The SDK uses a unified parsing approach that handles both dryrun and message responses:

+- **Dryrun responses**: Parsed directly from the AO process response
+- **Message responses**: Parsed with recursive support for nested JSON structures
+- **Smart fallback**: Returns the raw response if parsing fails

 ### Return Types

 Write operations can return either the actual data or a success message: